Hartford, Connecticut: Government

 Like all cities in Connecticut except Groton, Hartford is legally a consolidated city-town; both the town and the city have been legally consolidated since 1896, though since 1784 the city's boundaries have been coextensive with those of the town.

 Hartford is governed via the strong-mayor form of the mayor-council system.
-The current mayor is Luke Bronin.
+The current mayor is Arunan Arulampalam.
 Hartford voted in favor of restoring a mayor-council system in 2003, more than 50 years after establishing the council-manager form.
 Mayor Eddie Perez was first elected in 2001 and was re-elected with 76% of the vote in 2003.
 As the first strong mayor elected under the revised charter, he is widely credited with reducing crime, reforming the school system, and sparking economic revitalization in the city.
-However, his reputation was hurt by accusations of corruption.
-The city council, formally known as the "Court of Common Council," has nine members.
+Nonetheless, his reputation was hurt by accusations of corruption.
+The city council, formally known as the "Court of Common Council", has nine members.

 In Connecticut, there is no county-level executive or legislative government.
 The state abolished county government in 1960, and since then counties have served as little more than boundaries for the state's probate, civil, and criminal courts.
 Connecticut municipalities provide nearly all local services such as fire and rescue, education, and snow removal.

 Hartford passed an ordinance providing services to all residents regardless of their immigration in 2008.
-Said ordinance also prohibits police from detaining individuals based solely on their immigration status, or inquiring as to their immigration status.
+Said ordinance also prohibits police from detaining individuals based solely on their immigration status or inquiring as to their immigration status.
 In 2016, the ordinance was amended to declare that Hartford is a "Sanctuary city", although the term itself does not have an established legal meaning.

 Hartford is a predominantly Democratic city and has voted for every presidential candidate in the party since Al Smith in 1928.
 In 2016, the city voted for Clinton 90%–8%, a slight shift from voting for Obama 93%–6% in the previous election.
 In 2020, Joe Biden won the city's vote by a margin of 87%–13%.